13 Digital Gadgets That Make Your Kitchen Smarter

 Pair your smart tools with test kitchen know-how from our new book Kitchen Smarts.
 In this handy Q&A-style guide, our experts answer all your kitchen quandaries.
 We bust common culinary myths, explain how to make substitutions, dive into the science of good cooking, and even discuss common food and cooking terms that are often misunderstood (and sometimes mispronounced).

 This slim, lightweight machine heated water almost as fast as the biggest circulators and was the most accurate in our lineup.
 Though it doesn’t have a display and requires a smartphone to work, its app was intuitive and simple, and its enclosed electronics meant we didn’t have to worry about getting any part of the circulator wet.
 Testers loved its magnetic bottom, which allowed it to stand stably in the center of metal pots.
 (We wished its included clip was a bit wider for nonmetal vessels, but the company now sells a “Big Clamp” attachment for $24.00 that addresses this issue.)
 It also had the largest distance between water lines, so we could forgo refilling even during longer cooking projects, and it was small enough to store away in a drawer when we were done.
+The company also makes an all white polycarbonate model with identical electronics and features for $179.

 BUY FOR $199